Physics and Social Philosophy

 - Son in Law Simon Jackson an Orthodontist in Epping England.

-- Daughter Rebecca Kogios after completing a PhD in Molecular Biology, Becky has had a life in crime; as a Forensic Scientist.
-She is now the Director Forensic Operations for the Victoria (Australia) Police.
+- Daughter Rebecca after completing a PhD in Molecular Biology and a BA in Law has had a life in crime; as a Forensic Scientist.

 - Son in Law Harry Kogios runs XL Support in Melbourne.